<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 What is the journal entry for bank reconciliation?

 The Journal entry for bank reconciliation typically involves recording the adjustments that have been identified during reconciliation.
-It is a double-entry system, meaning that two entries are made to record the transaction correctly.
+It is a double-entry system, meaning that two entries are made to create a positive transaction record.

 What is the difference between the first and second entries?